 Classified Status: Non-status during the 6-week training academy.
 Classified status thereafter.

 Connect 700 Program Eligible: No

-Applicants who qualify will need to pass the REACT Video test, interview and background checks in order to be placed on the eligibility list for hire.
-If position is offered, you must also pass a pre-employment physical.
+Applicants who qualify will need to pass an assessment, interview and background checks in order to be placed on the eligibility list for hire.
+If position is offered, you must also pass a pre-placement medical exam.
 Further information on this process is listed below.

 Work Locations: Positions are located at Minnesota Correctional Facilities (MCF) located in Faribault, Lino Lakes (Twin Cities Suburbs-North), Moose Lake/Willow River, Oak Park Heights, Red Wing, Rush City, St. Cloud, Shakopee, Stillwater, and Togo.

 Complete a 6-week training program to learn to enforce facility rules and maintain security; supervise offenders in daily living routines; monitor movement and activities, including acting as an offender work crew supervisor; exercise disciplinary control over offenders; and write reports.
 The training includes a two-week academy program in St. Paul plus job location training.

 To qualify for further consideration and assessment, you must:

 - Be at least 18 years of age to work at an adult facility.Must be 21 years or older to work at a juvenile facility unless enrolled or have completed course work in a post-secondary education program to pursue a degree in a behavioral science; AND

 - Possess a high school diploma or GED; AND